aplteam/Tatin/docs/PackageConfiguration.md

 In this case, the `source` in the package could become `APLSource/Goo` while `Admin` and `TestCases` are most likely not copied over into the package.

+##### The default

+You can define a default for `source` in the user settings file.
+The default will be used when a new package is created.

+If you don't do this and the new package is managed by Cider then Tatin's `source` property` falls back to Cider's `source` property.

 #### tags